-Car Accident Lawyers & Statutes
+Car Accident Laws & Statutes

 Many auto accident cases can be settled without ever needing to file a lawsuit.
 Others may require a lawsuit to be filed within the weeks or months that follow the accident with close attention paid to the statutes of limitations that apply to car accident lawsuits in Clayton County, GA.
 Some examples of cases that necessitate lawsuits are those where one or more drivers have inadequate insurance, cases where the at-fault driver denies being at fault, and cases that involve multiple claims.
 In some situations, a lawsuit may be filed simply to avoid running out the statute of limitations, though this does not necessarily mean that the case is going to go to trial.

 It can be challenging to decide on your own if you need to file a lawsuit and to take the necessary steps without the experience of a qualified attorney.
-The statute of limitations is typically two years from the date of the accident, which means that after the two year deadline passes, you no longer have the right to file a lawsuit.
+The statute of limitations is typically two years from the date of the accident, which means that after the two-year deadline passes, you no longer have the right to file a lawsuit.
 For this reason, many lawsuits are filed without ever going to trial because negotiations are still ongoing to settle the claim outside of the courtroom.

-Auto Accident Attorney in Clayton County, GA – How We Help
+Auto Accident Attorney In Clayton County, GA – How We Help

-If you do file a lawsuit for the car accident, then you will be filing a personal injury suit which requires you to prove that the other driver owed a duty of care to yourself and others on the road, that he or she breached that duty of care with unlawful or inappropriate behavior, and that injuries did in fact occur through that breach of duty.
+If you do file a lawsuit for the car accident, then you will be filing a personal injury suit which requires you to prove that the other driver owed a duty of care to yourself and others on the road, that he or she breached that duty of care with unlawful or inappropriate behavior, and that injuries did, in fact, occur through that breach of duty.
 To avoid damaging your case and to prove your case, there are certain things that you should do and avoid doing after the accident.
-An auto accidents attorney would advise you of the following guidelines for presenting a solid case without damaging it in the process:
+An auto accidents attorney would advise you on the following guidelines for presenting a solid case without damaging it in the process: